The Best Coffee Tampers In The UK 2022

-If you’re using an espresso coffee machine, you need a coffee tamper.
-You’ll know this, but what you might not know is literally how much impact the best coffee tampers can have on the quality of espresso coffee you’ll produce at home.
+If you’re utilizing an espresso coffee machine, you need a coffee tamper.
+You’ll discover this, but what you might not learn is just how much impact the best coffee tampers can have on the quality of espresso coffee you’ll produce at home.

 You apply pressure to the ground coffee beans in the basket, in the portafilter, to compress it prior to inserting the portafilter into the group and pulling the shot.

-Portafilter just suggests filter holder, by the way – and if you’re asking “well why don’t you refer to it as a filter holder?” the address to that is that calling it a portafilter brews me feel more clever ;-).
+Portafilter literally indicates filter holder, by the way – and if you’re asking “well why don’t you refer to it as a filter holder?” the answer to that is that calling it a portafilter steeps me feel more clever ;-).

-This tamping is done with a tamper, funnily enough ;-), a small hand-held equipment with a round flat surface that matches the size of your portafilter, and a deal with (usually, although there are flat, handle-free tampers too) often made of wood, for you to grip in order to tamp.
+This tamping is done with a tamper, funnily enough ;-), a small hand-held tool with a round flat surface that matches the size of your portafilter, and a deal with (usually, although there are flat, handle-free tampers too) often crafted of wood, for you to grip in order to tamp.

-Tamping is a key part of the espresso-making technique, and the “tampers” with which many domestic espresso coffee machines are shipped are a joke!
+Tamping is a key part of the espresso-making process, and the “tampers” with which many domestic espresso machines are shipped are a joke!
 Well, they’re not tampers at all.

-If you’re buying an entry-level espresso machine, especially if it’s in the £100-£200 price range, it won’t come with a tamper, even though the marketing blurb will probably say that it does.
+If you’re buying an entry-level espresso machine, particularly if it’s in the £100-£200 price range, it won’t come with a tamper, although the marketing blurb will probably say that it does.

 These devices, in my modest opinion, belong in the same category as chocolate tea pots & bikes for fish: utterly useless.

-Really strange looking sea-dwelling critter which is allegedly a fish, even though I’ve often wondered if they’re in reality lobsters in disguise, and which I suspect are possibly capable of bike riding.
+Extremely strange looking sea-dwelling critter which is allegedly a fish, though I’ve often wondered if they’re basically lobsters in disguise, and which I suspect are possibly capable of bike riding.

 They have wings, too, wings I tell you!
-Isn’t nature amazing?
+Isn’t nature excellent?

-Anyway, getting back on subject: If you’re utilizing something like this (a plastic scoop tamper I mean, not a bike-riding fish) you’ll rather likely find that utilizing a proper tamper will up your espresso game.
+Anyway, getting back on subject: If you’re using something like this (a plastic scoop tamper I mean, not a bike-riding fish) you’ll quite likely find that utilizing a proper tamper will up your espresso game.

 There are two main reasons for this:

 Extent Tamping.
-If you don’t get a level surface when you tamp, you’re more likely to suffer from channeling, where the water finds paths of lesser resistance in the coffee, leading to uneven extraction, and poor tasting espresso.
+If you don’t get a level surface when you tamp, you’re more likely to suffer from channeling, where the water finds paths of lesser resistance in the coffee, leading to uneven extraction, and poor tasting espresso coffee.

-What you’ll find is that you just can’t get a proper grip on these plastic scoop tamper things, which doesn’t make them at all conducive to a degree tamp.
+What you’ll find is that you actually can’t get a proper grip on these plastic scoop tamper things, which doesn’t make them at all conducive to a level tamp.

-Among the main secrets to fantastic espresso is consistency.
+One of the main secrets to ideal espresso is consistency.
 You need to do the same thing each time, and when you’re changing things in order to enhance the shot quality, you only want to change one thing at a time.

-If you’re constantly changing tamping pressure (because you’re using a daft plastic scoopy tamper thing, or a fish, which would probably work just as well) you’ll never fully value the impact of the changes you’re creating.
+If you’re constantly changing tamping pressure (because you’re utilizing a daft plastic scoopy tamper thing, or a fish, which would probably work just as well) you’ll never fully value the impact of the changes you’re making.

-To be fair, there is a knack to tamping even with proper tampers, switching to a decent tamper isn’t going to completely resolve tamping inconsistency, however it’ll indeed help in my simple opinion.
+To be fair, there is a knack to tamping even with proper tampers, switching to a decent tamper isn’t going to entirely resolve tamping inconsistency, but it’ll certainly help in my humble opinion.

-Not only will it help, but I believe that improving your tamper and therefore your tamping, is one of the low-hanging fruit where espresso making is anxious.
+Not only will it help, however I believe that improving your tamper and therefore your tamping, is one of the low-hanging fruit where espresso coffee creating is anxious.

 By low-hanging fruit, I’m talking about the perfect return with the least amount of investment.

-Many people get something known as upgradeitis quite early on in the home barista journey and spend large amounts of money on seemingly more important bits of kit, namely on upgrading their espresso machine.
+Lots of people get something known as upgradeitis rather early on in the home barista journey and spend large amounts of money on seemingly more important bits of kit, namely on upgrading their espresso machine.

-If only they knew that there are in fact numerous key areas to improve, which can be improved with much less effort & investment than buying a more expensive espresso coffee machine.
+If only they knew that there are literally a number of key areas to improve, which can be improved with much less effort & investment than buying a more expensive espresso machine.

-One of which is the modest and inexpensive action of improving their tamper and some of the others are equally as easy and similar in terms of cost!
+One of which is the modest and inexpensive action of improving their tamper and some of the others are evenly as easy and similar in terms of cost!

-So I’m going introduce you to what I believe to be some of the perfect coffee tampers now – but once you’ve chosen the perfect tamper for you & for your espresso machine, stick around so I can talk you through some of the others.
+So I’m going introduce you to what I believe to be some of the perfect coffee tampers now – nevertheless once you’ve chosen the best tamper for you & for your espresso coffee machine, stick around so I can talk you through some of the others.

 The Perfect Coffee Tampers

-So, below, you’ll find tampers categorized by the espresso coffee machines they’ll fit.
-If your machine isn’t listed, very check the size of your portafilter, and you’ll then see which tampers you need to be looking at.
+So, below, you’ll find tampers categorized by the espresso machines they’ll fit.
+If your machine isn’t listed, actually check the size of your portafilter, and you’ll then see which tampers you need to be looking at.

-I’d advise you measure the size of your portafilter, and/or the useless tamper part of your plastic scoop, just in case I’m acting on incorrect or out-of-date data
+I’d advise you measure the size of your portafilter, and/or the useless tamper part of your plastic scoop, basically in case I’m acting on incorrect or out-of-date information.

-If you think I’ve got any of the machines below, in the wrong category, please do let me understand, ta.
+If you think I’ve got any of the machines below, in the wrong category, please do let me learn, ta.

 Compatible with: